farzamfan/EPOS-Logging-ZMQ/README.md

 # EPOS-Logging-ZMQ
 ## This is the repository for the live version of I-EPOS.
-To have a running version, you need to set up few modules first: \
+To have a running version, you need to set up few modules first \
 ################
 1) Epos Database \
 ################